-Before you begin developing a strategy to build your online brand, consider which relationships will matter most.
+Before you begin developing a strategy to build a strong online brand and credibility, consider which relationships will matter most.By understanding the importance of these relationships, you can start to craft a personal connection with those who want to know more about you and what you represent.
 That way, the other core areas I touch on below all lead to your central goal and create a cohesive branded image.

 You’ll also want to look beyond static content and explore relationship-building activities you want your audience to engage in.
 Consider all the different ways people can be interacting with you or you can be interacting with them online.

 For example, you can be on a social media account interacting with them or sharing their posts or engaging with their articles and blogs, or collaborating with them on distribution.
 There may be opportunities like one-on-one virtual meetings too, giving you the opportunity to become a thought leader in your niche.